Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 	- The pageTitle column in the all_sessions table needed to be extended to 600 characters in order to import the data, needed to find area where pageTitle > 500 characters.
 - Column titles needed to be converted to lowercase for easier usage and so the queries tool can recognize the titles typed out after SELECT.
-	- A list of all each file's column names in lowercase was provided by the "read_table_column_name_and_type_function.py".
+	- A list of all each file's column names in lowercase was provided by the "read_table_column_name_and_type_function.py", so that the column names and data types could be known before being inserted into the table values in SQL.

 - In pgAdmin, list the column names, data types, character max length or number precision, if column is nullable, and if it is updateable.